 Winner: New Jersey, because avoiding crowds as much as possible is the name of the game in NYC.

-NEW JERSEY Although taxis don’t line up for pickups like they do in Brooklyn, you can still grab a taxi or Uber pretty easily.
+Although taxis don’t line up for pickups in New Jersey like they do in Brooklyn, you can still grab a taxi or Uber pretty easily.
 If you live in Midtown or higher, this is probably going to be the more affordable option for you.
 Another option is same day delivery for $39, because lugging your furniture home is no fun.

 Winner: Brooklyn.
 It’s closer for NYC residents, which means quicker and cheaper to make your way home.